 There is increasing attention in the United States and worldwide concerning the issue of climate change and the effect of emissions of greenhouse gases ("GHG"), in particular from the combustion of fossil fuels.
 Federal, regional and state regulatory authorities in many jurisdictions have begun taking steps to regulate GHG emissions.
 For example in October 2015, the United States Environmental Protection Agency ("EPA") issued its final "Clean Power Plan" for regulation of GHG emissions.
 Under the Clean Power Plan, the EPA will set state-specific goals for GHG emissions reductions, leaving the states with flexibility to determine how to achieve such goals.
-The Clean Power Plan is currently the subject of multiple judicial challenges.
+The Clean Power Plan is currently the subject of multiple judicial challenges and it is unclear what, if any, effect the results of the 2016 elections will have on the Clean Power Plan.
 But even if the Clean Power Plan is ultimately upheld by the courts, it is too early to predict how the states where we operate or from which we obtain our products will elect to control GHG emissions.
+Further, irrespective of federal legislation and regulation, individual states or cities may enact laws and regulations controlling GHG emissions.
 It is likely that any regulatory program that caps emissions or imposes a carbon tax will increase costs for us and our customers, which could lead to increased conservation or customers seeking lower cost alternatives.
 We cannot yet estimate the compliance costs or business impact of potential national, regional or state greenhouse gas emissions reduction legislation, regulations or initiatives, since many such programs and proposals are still in development.